-- and external audits. - Collaborative Approach: Our partnership with suppliers and customers focuses on across the value chain. - · HSNDS and ISO14001:2015: The alignment with this environmental management routinely checked. - environmentally safe limits.
+- Monitoring: Our commitment is reflected in our constant monitoring through internal and external audits. - Collaborative Approach: Our partnership with suppliers and customers focuses on greening the entire supply chain.
+This approach amplifies the environmental benefits across the value chain. - HSNDS and ISO14001:2015: The alignment with this environmental management system ensures that all our processes meet stringent environmental standards.
+Audit outcomes are diligently shared, corrective actions devised, and their effectiveness routinely checked. - Regulatory Oversight: The Punjab Environmental Protection Department vigilantly monitors our operations for any pollutants, ensuring we always remain within environmentally safe limits.